zaksabeast/PokemonRNGGuides/guides/tools/en/transporter nature table.md

 # Transporter EXP to Nature Conversion Table(VC)

-* This only affects VC games for the 3ds(RBY/GSC)
-* Nature values based on last two digits of EXP
+When transporting pokemon from VC games for the 3ds(RBY/GSC) up to bank, the nature is based on last two digits of each Pokemon's EXP.
+The following table has each nature and the corresponding values.

 | Nature    |||||
 | :-------- | :- | :- | :- | :- |